 Did you know many cities have cool attractions like waterparks?
 Or aqua parks?
-Play around in the water all day, go from the highest slide and go tubbing in your floaty device!
-The Illa Fantasia Waterpark near Barcelona is a great option to avoid the heat wave in Spain.
+Play around in the water all day, go from the highest slide and go tubing in your floaty device!
+The Illa Fantasia Waterpark near Barcelona is a great option to avoid the heatwave in Spain.

 Not possible or too expensive?
 Some cities have water fountains or sprinklers to enjoy.
 I’m not saying to dive in the first fountain you see.
 Some are monuments or even dangerous, but many cities have these cool water sprouts where you can run around, cool off and just have fun (with the kids.)

-11. Avoid waiting in line, buy skip the line tickets online
+11. Avoid waiting in line, purchase skip-the-line tickets online

 Some come at an extra fee of 2 or 3 euros but others are the exact same price.
 All you have to do is go online and purchase in advance.

 Notorious are the lines around the Vatican, waiting to get in the museum.
-I just buy skip-the-line Vatican tickets online, walk straight passed all the people waiting and enjoy the grandeur that is air-conditioning (and fine art of course).
+I just bought skip-the-line Vatican tickets online, walk straight past all the people waiting and enjoy the grandeur that is air-conditioning (and the fine art of course).

 12. Take a siesta

 Siesta!
 The best invention ever if you ask me.
-In some countries of Europe, siesta is an official afternoon break where banks, sights and stores can be closed for 2 to up to 5 hours!
+In some countries in Europe, siesta is an official afternoon break where banks, sights, and stores can be closed for 2 to up to 5 hours!
 But even when it’s not an official siesta, take some afternoon chill time during the hottest hours of the day.

 13. Cut your day in 2 halves